-OHFA will reserve Ohio LIHTC resources for the highest-scoring general occupancy project located within 15 miles of an approved Megaproject as designated by the Ohio Tax Credit Authority with more than 2,000 permanent jobs committed to the project.
+OHFA will reserve Ohio LIHTC resources for the highest-scoring general occupancy project located within the specified range of an approved Megaproject as designated by the Ohio Tax Credit Authority with more than 2,000 permanent jobs committed to the project.
+If the Megaproject is located in a metropolitan county, the housing development must be located within 15 miles.
+For a Megaproject located in a rural county, the housing development must be located within 20 miles.